TheMonk2121/ai-dev-tasks/400_guides/400_05_codebase-organization-patterns.md

 1. Set up CI gates using the guardrails in this document
 2. Implement automated conflict detection
-3. Regular maintenance using the prevention checklist
+3. Regular maintenance using the prevention checklis

 ## 💻 COMPREHENSIVE CODING BEST PRACTICES